caiusf94/median-finder/README.md

 # Median finder
 Java program for finding the median value from a file with one number per line.
+Project created using JDK 10 and Maven.

 ## How to build
 This project is intended to be built using Maven.
 Make sure you have [Maven installed](https://maven.apache.org).